Payment Penalties Commonly Involve Terms That Are Unlawful and UnenforceablePage last modified: December 03 2022

 Share to Facebook

 Late Fees Unrelated to Actual Debt Recovery Expenses Are Generally Deemed a Disguised Interest and Treated As Unenforceable.

-Determining When a Payment Penalty Is Enforceable or Without Binding Effect
+Understanding When a Late Payment Fee Is An Illegal Penalty and Unenforceable Without Binding Effect

-Business owners often attempt to encourage prompt payment by imposing delayed payment penalties (late fees) upon those who fail to pay on time; however, a contract may become unlawful, null & void, thus unenforceable if a contract contains an illegal late fee.
-A late fee is illegal, and a contract containing such unlawful, if the amount violates the Criminal Code, R.S.C.
+A business will sometimes use the threat of additional fees as a financial motivator to encourage customers to make timely payments; however, a contract may become unlawful and unenforceable if a contract contains an illegal late fee.
+A late fee is illegal, if the amount violates the Criminal Code, R.S.C.
 1985, c.
 C-46, section 347, wherein it is prescribed that charging interest rate beyond a rate of sixty (60%) percent per annum is a criminal act.
 Any contract that prescribes an interest rate in excess of the maximum allowable sixty (60%) percent is therefore an illegal contract; Garland v.
 Consumers' Gas Co., 3 S.C.R.
 112. Do note that a severability clause may save the entire contract from becoming void.

 While a business may attempt to disguise interest as a late fee, courts will view a late fee for what a late fee is - an interest charged as an additional amount of money due, and arising from, the extension of credit for an outstanding balance of monies owed.
 An exception applies if it is shown that the late fee genuinely correlates to the recovery of a disbursement cost incurred in the collection of the debt rather than as an additional fee correlated to the further advancement of the debt; De Wolf v.
 Bell ExpressVu Inc., 2009 ONCA 644; Garland, supra.